Policies and Procedures

 If you are not currently in the School of Business and want to switch to a Business major:

-- At least 2.0 cumulative Mason GPA
+- Current Mason students must have at least a 2.0 cumulative Mason GPA.

 To Declare or Change a Business major (or add a second major in Business):

-- Complete a Change/Declaration of Academic Program form
+- Complete a Change/Declaration of Academic Program form.

-- Submit the form to the registrar
+- Submit the form to the Registrar's office.

 To change your major out of the School of Business: